-In this guide we explain what they are and give examples of each.
+In this guide, we explain what each one is, and give examples of each.

 Summary – Primary and Secondary Energy Sources

 Primary energy sources are sources of energy found in a raw form in nature

 Primary energy often has to be converted or transformed into more usable secondary sources of energy